netgroup-polito/edge-infrastructure-ansible/README.md

 The installed software includes Liqo, which enables the creation of _'stretched Kubernetes clusters'_, which can span across edge devices and cloud.
 This allows (a) edge users to transparently offload local applications on the cloud cluster, and (b) the cloud manager to offload (i.e., _push_) applications on edge node, achieving a transparent _cloud continuum_.

 Installation scripts can operate in two ways:
-- Automatic installation: a `bash` script is executed directly on the edge node, which installs all the required software and (optionally) sets up a Liqo peering with the cloud cluster.
+- **Automatic install**: a `bash` script is executed directly on the edge node, which installs all the required software and (optionally) sets up a Liqo peering with the cloud cluster.
-- Manual insallation: multiple Ansible scripts can be executed individually, allowing to install and customize all the required software on the edge node, with more possibilities to customize running parameters and/or to decide which software has to be installed.
+- **Manual install**: multiple Ansible scripts can be executed individually, allowing to install and customize all the required software on the edge node, with more possibilities to customize running parameters and/or to decide which software has to be installed.
 Furthermore, these scripts can be launched from an Ansible control server, and executed on one or more edge nodes contemporarily (_push_ mode).

-## Requirements
+This project is still in its experimental phase; testing has been done mainly in Ubuntu 22.04 LTS.

-Edge node must have the OS in English language.
+## Requirements and suggestions
-Currently, most of the testing has been done in Ubuntu 22.04 LTS.
+- OS language on edge node must be English.
-It is recommended to disable swap and firewall on the managed node.
+- It is recommended to disable swap and firewall on the managed node.
-If the firewall is enabled, the  ```prereq``` role is responsible to set the right environment as explained in [K3s requirements](https://docs.k3s.io/installation/requirements).
+- If the firewall is enabled, the  ```prereq``` role in the fist Ansible playbook is responsible to set the right environment as explained in [K3s requirements](https://docs.k3s.io/installation/requirements).

 **Note 1**: the port 22/tcp is used by Ansible, so make sure you have a rule for that if the firewall is enabled.
 **Note 2**: if Ansible playbooks are executed directly instead of the automatic `bash` script, the node that starts the playbook must have **Ansible** installed.